-This post was prepared with the assistance of summer law student Caileigh Rendek.
+This blog was originally published on June 4, 2021 and has been updated to reflect changes.
+The post was prepared with the assistance of summer law student Caileigh Rendek.

 Canada Recovery Hiring Program: Eligible Employers with 2021 Revenue Decreases